Blondi

 Blondi (1941 – 29 April 1945) was Adolf Hitler's German Shepherd, a gift as a puppy from Martin Bormann in 1941.
 Hitler kept Blondi even after his move into the Führerbunker located underneath the garden of the Reich Chancellery on 16 January 1945.

-Hitler was very fond of Blondi, keeping her by his side and allowing her to sleep in his bed whilst in the bunker.
+Hitler was very fond of Blondi, keeping her by his side and allowing her to sleep in his bed while in the bunker.
 According to Hitler's secretary Traudl Junge, this affection was not shared by Eva Braun, Hitler's companion, who preferred her two Scottish Terrier dogs named Negus and Stasi.